VR-API-Integration/file-api-integration-examples/powershell/README.md

 1. Place the files **config.xml** and **DownloadFiles.ps1** in the same folder.
 Do not rename **config.xml**.
 2. Open **config.xml** with any text editor (e.g. Notepad) and fill the parameters.
-See **Understanding configuration parameters** section to understand the meaning of each parameter.
+See **Understanding the configuration** section to understand the meaning of each parameter.
 3. Run the **DownloadFiles.ps1** script.

 The script will download all the files matching the configuration parameters.